-Figure 25-1 gives the concept of COM use a traditional NRZ eye diagram.
-The eye diagram used to measure COM is calculated from measurements of S-parameters, jitter, and noise along with models of SERDES (serializer-deserializer) response.
+Figure 25-24 gives the concept of COM using a traditional NRZ eye diagram.
+The eye diagram used in COM is calculated from measurements of S-parameters, jitter, and noise along with models of SERDES (serializer-deserializer) response.
 The calculated eye diagram includes the insertion loss and return loss of the channel, crosstalk, and random jitter and noise with equalization schemes at both the transmitter and receiver.
-COM (Equation 25-2) is given by the dB ratio of the signal amplitude available at the reference sampler, $A{\rm S}$ to the noise defined with respect to symbol error ratio.
+COM (Equation (25-20)) is given by the dB ratio of the signal amplitude available at the reference sampler, $A_s$ to the noise defined with respect to symbol error ratio.

-$$COM = 20 \log{10} \left(\frac{A_s}{\text{Noise}} \right)$$ (25-2)
+$$COM = 20 \log{10} \left( \frac{A_s}{Noise} \right)$$ (25-20)

-Figure 25-1.
+Figure 25-24.
 Graphical depiction of COM.
 The eye diagram and SER contours include the effects of both transmitter and receiver equalization.